-In men and also women, the hormone testosterone is and plays a crucial role in everything from muscle mass, motivation, osteoporosis to even sex drive, to name a few. testosterone usually peaks in the teens and are in gradual decline from early as 21, when men ages the decline speeds up bone thinning, Sleep disturbance, muscle wasting, memory loss, and more.
+In men and women, the hormone testosterone plays a crucial role in everything from muscle mass, motivation, and osteoporosis to even sex drive, to name a few.
+Testosterone usually peaks in the teens and is in gradual decline from early as 21; when men age, the decline speeds up bone thinning, Sleep disturbance, muscle wasting, memory loss, and more.

-For example, the Andropause Society, which argues the male menopause does exist and we believe testosterone therapy can even help protect against from disease, and Alzheimer’s a progressive disease that destroys memory and other essential mental functions.
+For example, the Andropause Society argues that male menopause does exist, and we believe testosterone therapy can even help protect against disease, and Alzheimer’s, a progressive disease that destroys memory and other essential mental functions.

 DEEPER SLEEP AND LIFE

-Having a good night’s sleep could be a way of adding more years to your life, Experts at the University of Pennsylvania found that women who averaged 70 minutes more rest a night, compared with just 40 minutes in men, which may explain why they live longer.
+Having a good night’s sleep could add more years to your life; experts at the University of Pennsylvania found that women averaged 70 minutes more rest a night, compared with just 40 minutes in men, which may explain why they live longer.

-The theory is women’s sleeping habits have evolved to help them cope with crying babies and disturbed nights, so although they may get less rest, it is of much, much better quality.
+The theory is that women’s sleeping habits have evolved to help them cope with crying babies and disturbed nights, so although they may get less rest, it is much better quality.

 SEX DRIVE AND DISEASE